saitosatoshi-1/BTCS_PNES_optical_flow/README.md

 > *Quantitative Analysis of Upper Limb Clonic Movements in Tonic–Clonic Seizures and
 > Psychogenic Nonepileptic Seizures Using Optical Flow*

-This repository focuses on **interpretability and clinical relevance**, rather than black-box classification.

 ---

 ## Key Concepts